CarShield’s rates are affordable, though its customer service ratings are mixed.

 Low-deductible options

-Roadside assistance and rental car coverage in some plans
+Roadside assistance, rental car coverage included in most plans

 History of not paying out claims